-Translating the benefits of our work to the next generation by normal reproductive means, and the characteristics sought out by the wealthy few in a position to drive the industry in such a way as to avoid creating an endless need to write and rewrite genetic information for ourselves and others is as important as avoiding the treatment of human beings as either products or commodities.
-That is, we hope to provide an evolutionary path, rather than an isolated incident of correction or improvement. [i]
+Translating the benefits of our work to the next generation by normal reproductive means with characteristics sought out by the wealthy few, positions our industry to avoid the endless need to write and rewrite genetic information for ourselves and others, and prevents treating human beings as either products or commodities.
+We hope to provide an evolutionary adaptation, rather than an isolated incident of correction or improvement. [i]

-The most sincere pursuit of radical solutions will likely be found within the community of those facing terminal illness along with loved ones, or their families seeking solutions out of desperation.
-There are among those in hospice many who would survive with a focus on useful applications of genetic engineering rather than the exploitation of the technology by industries such as pharmaceutical corporations serving themselves.
+The most sincere pursuit of radical solutions is most likely be found within the community of those facing terminal illness and their loved ones, or families seeking solutions out of desperation.
+There are those among us in hospice who would rather survive with a focus on useful applications of genetic engineering rather than cope with the exploitation of the pharmaceutical industry.

 The reality of this technology is that it can, and already is being driven by our will to do so, and that stopping the implementation of our will is not likely when the mechanism of action is an unstoppable machine.
 What we really need is a higher awareness of our will and intentions at this level, to be sure that when we set out to get what we think we want, we aren't disappointed, or damaged by the result.

 At the University of Minnesota Biotechnology Research and Development, EEG is used to control a computer display with nothing but a base line recording of intention, and real time monitoring of brain signals resulting from our intentions can be used to control a cursor, or mouse on screen.
-The same technology can be used to interpret MRI and the conceptual language we use as words and pictures, and printing them to a machine.
+The same technology can be used to interpret MRI and the conceptual language we use as words and pictures, and printing them to a machine, or even the Internet.
 Brain activity is a common language in nature, and can be interpreted from quite a distance, so harnessing it for practical hands free use is not far off!

 Please see the following article at: IOP, Institute of Physics